 Writing a business case

-Rhonda compiled a strategic business case and a final business case for two road projects for Roads and Maritime Services.
+Rhonda compiled a strategic business case and a final business case for two road projects for a NSW government agency.
 Rhonda identified the correct templates to use, liaised with staff to gather the required information, compiled the information in the Word template, ensured internal consistency and highlighted missing information still to be provided.

 The result: The business cases met the requirements and proceeded to the next stage of the assessment process.